 Bitcoin and Ethereum both are deemed as cutting-edge technologies, but at the same time, they both are complex to learn specifically if you are not familiar with some underlying concepts such as consensus algorithm, cryptography, and dApps.

 Another appealing fact about the bitcoin and Ethereum developer jobs is the growing demand for remote workers.
-According to Hired, well-known tech-based recruitment firms, almost haft of the IT professionals prefer working 100% remotely.
+According to Hired, well-known tech-based recruitment firms, almost half of the IT professionals prefer working 100% remotely.